Ellis-Robinson/book-club-app/README.md

     - A 'Search' button sits below the search bar and reloads the home page with books based on the search input.

+    - A section containing a list of the books in the database is below the search bar and buttons.
+Each 'book' can be clicked on, revealing more information, about the book as well as reviews linked to the book.

+    If the user is logged in:

+    - Above the list of books is an 'Add Book' button.
+This takes the user to a page to add a book tot he databse.

+    - Below each book, after it has been clicked, is an 'Add to Library' button.
+This takes the user to a page where they can chose to add the selected book to one of two lists in their library.

+    - Above the reviews for each book, if the user has not reviewed it yet, there is a 'Review' button.
+This takes the user to a page where they can review the book.

+    - Below any reviews the user has posted, there is an 'Edit Review' button.
+This takes the user to a page where they can edit their review.

+    - Below any reviews the user has posted, there is a 'Delete Review' button.
+This takes the user to a page where they can delete their review.

+#### Sign up

+    - 'Email' input field

+    - 'User Name' input field

+    - 'Password' input field

+    - 'Confirm Password' input field

+    - A 'Register' button which adds the users information to the database and takes the user to the 'Log in' page

+    - A worded link which takes the user to the 'Log in' page

+#### Log in

+    - 'User Name' input field

+    - 'Password' input field

+    - 'Log In' Button which logs the user in and takes them to the 'My Profile' page.

+    - A worded link which takes the user to the 'Sign up' page

+#### My Profile

+Each users profile page has several icons which link to their respective pages

+    - 'Search books' (This links to the home page)
+    - 'Add Book'
+    - 'My Reviews'
+    - 'My Lubrary'
+    - 'Edit Account'

+#### Add Book

+There is a form which takes up to seven user inputs.

+    - Title: Alpha/Numeric
+    - Genre: Drop down selection
+    - Author: Alpha/Numeric
+    - Year of Publishing: Numeric, 4 digits
+    - Synopsis: Alpha/Numeric
+    - Is This A Series: Toggle button (optional)
+    - Name of Series: Alpha/numeric (optional)

+    - An 'Add Book' Button.
+This adds the book to the database and takes the user to a page so they can review the book.

+#### Review Book

+This page features the name and synopsis of the book to be reviewed.

+    - A 'Review' input field
+    - A 'Rating' section with 5 clickable stars.
+    - A 'Review' Button which adds the review to the database and returns the user to the home page.

+#### My Library

+There are two main sections which resemble the books section from the home page, minus the reviews section and related buttons.

+    - Each book in the 'Books I've Read' and 'Books to Read' sections has a "Remove" button which will remove the book from the users profile.

+    - Each book in the 'Books to Read' section has an additional 'Add to Books Read' button, which adds the book to the 'Books I've Read' section and removes the book from the 'Books to Read' section.

+#### My Reviews

+There is one main section with a list.
+Each item contains the name of the book reviewed, author and the rating given.
+Upon clicking each item the review is shown.

+    - An 'Edit' button takes the user to an 'edit review' page.

+    - a 'Delete' button takes the user to a 'Confirm review delete' page

+#### Edit Review

+This page is the same as the 'Review Book' page, with the users review already filled out, ready to be edited.

+    - an 'Edit' button will update the review and take the user to 'My Reviews' page.

+#### Confirm Review Delete

+This page has the review the user is trying to delete shown

+    - A 'Delete' button, which removes the reviews from the database and takes the user to the home page.

+    - A 'Cancel' button, which takes the user back to the home page.

 ### future features